-Some history of High Street Saltley
+Some history on High Street Saltley in Birmingham in the County of Warwickshire

 The High Street at Saltley is a short thoroughfare but once had four public-houses, along with plenty of shops and services.
 Sadly, all the old buildings have gone and the locality is now occupied by warehouses and industry, some of it rather grimy.
 Having said that, the High Street developed as a result of 19th century industrial activity.